About London

 Local cuisine and must-try dishes

-- Full English Breakfast: Start your day with a hearty breakfast of eggs, bacon, sausage, beans, tomatoes, mushrooms, and toast.
+4. Full English Breakfast - Start your day with a hearty breakfast of eggs, bacon, sausages, baked beans, mushrooms, tomatoes, and toast.

 Restaurant Recommendations: